jpoehls/zduck.com/_posts/2013/2013-01-22-mklink-powershell-module.md

 title: An MKLINK PowerShell Module
 layout: post
 categories: powershell
+description: MKLINK is a very useful utility on Windows.
+Unfortunately there aren't any native PowerShell functions that replace it so we still have to shell out to the command prompt.
+This can be made less painful with a helper function that will pipe all arguments to the MKLINK command.
+Personally though, I prefer to use native PowerShell functions whenever possible so I put together a module that provides wrappers for the key functionality of MKLINK.
 ---

 [MKLINK][1] is a very useful utility on Windows.
 Unfortunately there aren't any native PowerShell functions that replace it so we still have to shell out to the command prompt.